Top 5 Projector Screens of 2019

 There are faults with this screen.
 Those who don’t like it say, “you get what you paid for,” most likely because Amazon often sends damaged screens and boxes and its edges also fold inwards over time.

 This screen is great for 4K and 3D lovers and anyone looking for a strong motorized all-around screen for gaming and movies.
-If you're one of those people, check out our guides on the best 4k projectors and the best 3D projectors to pair it up with this amazing screen.

 2. Best for Home Theater: Silver Ticket STR-169120